bee-produced/bee-built/bee.persistent/README.md

 ### About `@OneToOne`, `@ManyToOne` and `FetchType.LAZY`

-With `lib.data` pre Hibernate 6.X lazy loading for single entities was working as expected.
+With `bee.persistent` pre Hibernate 6.X lazy loading for single entities was working as expected.
 But since migrating to Hibernate 6.X, it seems that this feature is not supported and/or working as intended.

 The [Hibernate 6.1 documentation](https://docs.jboss.org/hibernate/orm/6.1/userguide/html_single/Hibernate_User_Guide.html#fetching-strategies) specifically notes to mark all associations lazy and to use dynamic fetching strategies for eagerness.